 Will my student always be in English classes in the morning?

 No. In a two-week course with Embassy Summer, students should expect to attend classes in the morning for one week, and the afternoon for the next.

 Are there any full days of teaching during the course?

-In our Kingswood Royal Holloway centre students receive one full day of lessons per week, comprised of 6 hours of teaching, with suitable rest and break times.
+At Kingswood Royal Holloway and Gatton Park, students receive one full-day of lessons per week, comprised of 6 hours of teaching, with suitable rest and break times.
 This allows for the programme to have one full-day excursion to London per week.
 In Cambridge, students receive 2 full-days of lessons per week, comprised of 12 hours of teaching, the reason for this is that the programme includes 3 full-day trips a week.

 At our centre in Los Angeles, we provide 2 full days of instruction and one half-day instruction during the week so that we can offer three full-day trips in the week.

 What are the objectives of an Embassy Summer language course?

 The objective is for students to improve their confidence for communicating in English.
 Our lessons are interactive, enjoyable and challenging, to ensure students leave with an improved proficiency and love of learning the English language.

 Which qualifications do Embassy Summer English teachers require?